 Finding out what the other person is thinking will help make sure that we don’t make the same mistakes again.

-As with all of our lists, choose the relationship questions that fit your specific situation.
+As with all of our lists, choose the relationship questions for couples that fit your specific situation.
 Some questions are for when you are getting to know each other, but many will before when you are more serious and deciding if you should move forward.

 Use our relationship questions to find out revealing and eye opening insights into your partner.